Reviewing First Northwest Bancorp (FNWB) & Its Peers

-First Northwest Bancorp (NASDAQ: FNWB) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare First Northwest Bancorp to related companies based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, risk and analyst recommendations.
+First Northwest Bancorp (NASDAQ: FNWB) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare First Northwest Bancorp to similar companies based on the strength of its institutional ownership, profitability, earnings, analyst recommendations, risk, dividends and valuation.

+First Northwest Bancorp pays an annual dividend of $0.24 per share and has a dividend yield of 1.4%.
+First Northwest Bancorp pays out 21.8% of its earnings in the form of a dividend.
+As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.4% and pay out 28.8% of their earnings in the form of a dividend.

+51.6% of First Northwest Bancorp shares are held by institutional investors.
+Comparatively, 37.3% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+4.6% of First Northwest Bancorp shares are held by company insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This is a summary of current ratings and target prices for First Northwest Bancorp and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings for First Northwest Bancorp and its rivals, as reported by MarketBeat.

 |Sell Ratings